Backspace-Studios/Hydro/README.md

 ## Usage

-run the /help command in a slack chat with Hydro intergrated to see a list of all commands, along with their uses.
+Run the /help command in a slack chat with Hydro intergrated to see a list of all commands, along with their uses.

 ## Installation